 a.
 Why do People Manipulate?

 Manipulation and life are intractably connected.
-All life uses it on a daily basis.
+All life uses it daily.
 An action is used to accomplish something wanted or needed.

 Plants spread roots for water and nutrients.
 But the plants also spread these roots to rob water and nutrients from adjacent plants.
 Plants grow taller to capture the power of the sun to grow.
 But the plants also do this to starve competing plants from sunlight.
 A lion growls to scare off others and announces that this is mine and I will hurt you if you do not listen.
 Babies manipulate their parents by crying.
 Parents manipulate their children by giving them or taking away something if they don’t behave.

-Practice Exercise: List 5 things you do manipulate your spouse or partner.
-It is advisable to be by yourself in order to be brutally honest.
+List 3 things you do to manipulate your spouse or partner.
+It is advisable to be by yourself to be brutally honest.
 Sugar coating the issues will not help.
 Next, write down how to reduce or adjust your approach next time.

 1. My wife nags me to mow the lawn by saying, “The lawn looks neglected!”

-[The comment is not to describe the lawn, but to use sarcasm to get it mowed.
-Mowing the lawn is not for her benefit.
-That is not manipulation.
-However using sarcasm to secure a perceived win only benefits her.
+The comment is not to describe the lawn but to use sarcasm to get it mowed.
+Mowing the lawn is not for her direct benefit.
+Therefore, it is not manipulation.
+However, using sarcasm to secure a perceived win only benefits her.
 That is manipulation.
-Perhaps the response should be “I am hurt by your sarcasm, but I agree the lawn needs mowing.”
-This way she knows that sarcasm is the problem and not the lawn mowing.
-An emotion behind this particular sarcasm is to say “your lazy,” which is an attack on self-esteem.
-It also provokes an anger defensive emotion. ]

 2. My wife moved my tools and placed them where I could not find them because I didn’t put them away.

-[Hiding the tools is not an element of cleaning up, but rather, is to make a point that not returning the tools to the tool box has consequences.
-The comment “Honey did you hide my tools again?” is sarcasm or an invitation to an argument.
+Hiding the tools is not an element of cleaning up but rather is to make a point that not returning the tools to the toolbox has consequences.
+If you said, “Honey, did you hide my tools again?” that would be sarcasm or an invitation to an argument.
 It does not accomplish what you want — for her not to hide your tools.
-The comment, “I’m sorry I did not pick up my tools yesterday.
-I’ll try harder to replace them when I’m done,” is a better approach. ]

-3. I accidently hung my dress on my husbands section of the closet.
-He rehung the dress in a location that was hard find.
+3. I accidentally hung my dress in my husband’s closet section.
+He rehung the dress in a location that was hard to find.

-If the intentional actions of others are directed to your emotions, it is usually manipulation.
+If the intentional actions of others are directed at your emotions, it is usually manipulation.

 Reason Number One: Emotion is the strongest persuasion tool.
-They are far more persuasive than facts and truth.
-Take the expression, you can’t oppose me because you’re ugly.
+Emotions are far more persuasive than facts and truth.
+Take the expression; you can’t oppose me because you’re ugly.
 This is an intentional act to gain an unfair advantage.
-It is specifically directed to emotions, i.e. shame, embarrassment.
+It is directed explicitly to emotions, i.e., shame and embarrassment.
 To the outsider, this example is obvious.
-It is manipulation by name calling.
+It is manipulation by name-calling.

-Reason Number Two: Emotions blocks effective analytically thought.
-Persuasion would not work if the other person knows what’s going on.
+Reason Number Two: Emotions block effective analytically thought.
+Persuasion would not work if the other person knew what’s going on.
 Take this example.
 The cashier at the grocery store says to a customer, “one apple is one dollar, but you want two apples so that will be three dollars.”

 The analytical thought portion of the brain says, “wait a minute, one plus one does not equal three.”
-Hence, simply presenting facts do not shut down the analytical brain.
+This analytical step blocks the manipulators efforts to get you to pay more.

-What if the cashier brain says?
+What if the cashier says?
 “You want to starve the homeless, by buying more than your share of apples.”
-This is invoking the shame and embarrassment emotions that does suppress analytical thought.
-The first example will almost never work, but by bringing emotions into play, the second example will have a higher probability of working.
+This is invoking the shame and embarrassment emotions.
+This stops you from accessing your analytical abilities and has a higher probability of convincing you to pay more.

-Motivation and manipulation are similar except for purpose.
-Manipulation is to serve another’s purpose and motivation is to serve your own purpose.
+Motivation and manipulation are similar except for a purpose.
+Manipulation is to serve another, and motivation is to help you.